cbachhuber/dotfiles-and-post-installation-scripts/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](/LICENSE)
 ![Tests](https://github.com/cbachhuber/dotfiles-and-post-installation-scripts/workflows/Tests/badge.svg)

 The script and config files in this folder allow you to quickly set up your Ubuntu installation with a reasonable developer configuration.
 Tested for Ubuntu 18.04 LTS.
+Most of the offered functionality also tested for Ubuntu 20.04 LTS, see section [Compatibility](#Compatibility).

 ## Downloading